-In 2022, McCardell helped WR Justin Jefferson win NFL offensive MVP and become the first player in franchise history to lead the league in both receptions (128) and receiving yards (1,809).
+In 2022, McCardell helped Jefferson win NFL offensive MVP and become the first player in franchise history to lead the league in both receptions (128) and receiving yards (1,809).
 Jefferson's 1,809 receiving yards in 2022 was the sixth-most in NFL history and he joined Calvin Johnson, Cooper Kupp, Julio Jones, Jerry Rice and Antonio Brown as the only receivers to reach 1,800 receiving yards in a season.
 Under McCardell, Jefferson was selected to his third Pro Bowl (2020-22) and he was named NFC Offensive Player of the Week (Week 10) and NFC Offensive Player of the Month (November).
 McCardell also coached WR K.J.
 Osborn to two 100-plus yard receiving games, including his five receptions for 117 yards performance where he hauled in a 66-yard reception, marking the longest completion by the Vikings during that season.

 In 2018, McCardell called upon his youngest Jags receivers to fill the void.
 Westbrook set career highs and led the team with 66 receptions, 717 receiving yards and 5 TDs.
 Westbrook joined Chiefs WR Tyreek Hill as the only players in the NFL with 500+ receiving yards and a punt return TD in 2018.

 Prior to Jacksonville, McCardell coached the wide receivers at Maryland from 2014-15.
 He oversaw the development of WR Stefon Diggs, whose 62 catches led the team and he ranked fourth in the Big Ten with 79.2 yards per game.
-Diggs had four games with 100+ yards and earned Second-Team All-Big Ten from the league coaches.
+Diggs had four games with 100+ yards and earned second-team All-Big Ten from the league coaches.

 McCardell spent two seasons (2010-11) with Washington coaching wide receivers.
 In 2011, the overall unit had 346 receptions, the second-highest total in team history at the time and eclipsed the 4,000-yard mark.
 In 2010, his receivers set a then-franchise record for receptions in a season (349).
-McCardell's unit led the NFL with nine catches of 50+ yards.
+McCardell's unit led the NFL with nine catches of 50-plus yards.

 McCardell played in 209 career NFL games with 168 starts, amassed 883 receptions for 11,373 yards and 63 touchdowns.
 McCardell played for five franchises in his 17 seasons.

-McCardell played in Jacksonville from 1996-2001 and ranks second all-time in receptions (499) and yards (6,393) in Jaguars history including a career-best 94 receptions for 1,207 yards in 2000.
+He played in Jacksonville from 1996-2001 and ranks second all-time in receptions (499) and yards (6,393) in Jaguars history including a career-best 94 receptions for 1,207 yards in 2000.
 McCardell earned his first Pro Bowl selection in 1996 after totaling a team-best 85 receptions for 1,129 yards.
-He had consecutive 90+ catch seasons in 2000 and 2001 and was voted No. 7 on the Jaguars All-25, by members of the local media.
+He had consecutive 90-plus catch seasons in 2000 and 2001 and was voted No. 7 on the Jaguars' All-25, by members of the local media.

 McCardell joined Tampa Bay from 2002-03, played in San Diego from 2004-06 and finished in 2007 with Washington.
 While in San Diego, McCardell was teammates with Vikings Radio Network analyst Ben Leber.

 In his debut season in Tampa in 2002, the Bucs went 12-4 in the regular season en route to a winning Super Bowl XXXVII over Oakland, catching both of Tampa Bay's scoring passes in the game.
-In 2003, he went to his second Pro Bowl following an 1,174-yard, 8 touchdown season on 84 catches.
+In 2003, he went to his second Pro Bowl following an 1,174-yard, eight touchdown season on 84 catches.
 McCardell caught a career-best nine touchdowns in San Diego during the 2005 season.

 Upon finishing his playing career, McCardell began coaching by completing a Bill Walsh Minority Fellowship with the New York Giants during the team's 2009 training camp.
 He also coached the West wide receivers in the 2010 East-West Shrine Game.